Restorative/November 20, 2025

 Corrosion Resistance Properties of Dental Implants

 The exceptional corrosion resistance of titanium makes dental implants suitable for long-term placement.
-Titanium forms a stable, self-healing oxide layer that protects against degradation.
-This protection works against saliva, bacteria, and mechanical forces.
+Titanium forms a stable, self-healing oxide layer that protects against degradation from saliva, bacteria, and mechanical forces.

 Electrochemical studies demonstrate that titanium dental implants maintain stable corrosion potentials.
 This stability prevents metal ion release that could trigger inflammatory responses.